Why You Need to Localize SEO and SEM for International Websites

 The most important thing to realize here is that simply translating keywords from English to other languages isn’t going to cut the cake.

-The commonality of search terms will differ tremendously around the world so we’re going to need to focus on a more diversified strategy of localization rather than solely upon translation with regards to multilingual SEO and SEM.
+The commonality of search terms will differ tremendously around the world so we’re going to need to focus on a more diversified localization strategy—rather than solely on translation with regards to multilingual SEO.

 If the wording is not properly adapted to the region and its demeanor, it may not resonate in that market and could even lead to the dismal failure of your international SEM campaign.